kelvinlockwood/policies/privacy/index.md

 ## What we collect and why

+We collect and store your personal information in order to manage your membership in the club and/or your participation in the organization's activities.
+Any of the following activities provide clear indication of your intent to establish a relationship with FCC, thereby allowing us to collect and store your personal information:
+* When you pay a membership fee to join or renew
+* When you register for an event
+* When you purchase product from the organization's storefront
+* When you request to be added to the organization's mailing list
+* When you log in to the website as a paid-up member to participate in the organization's activities

 Our guiding principle is to collect only what we need.
 Here’s what that means in practice:

 ### Identity and access